Top 8 Exercises To Get Rid Of Back Fat Effectively

-The anatomy of the back includes some of the most massive and functionally important muscles in the human body.
-These muscles protect the spine and help it do its job and also reach, pull and extend the arms and torso.
-From a cosmetic point of view, however, there are two major muscles that give definition to your body–Latissimus dorsi or Lats and Trapezius or Traps.2
+The muscles in the back protect the spine and help it do its job and also reach, pull, and extend the arms and the torso.
+From a cosmetic point of view, there are two major muscles that give definition to your body.2

-A flat triangular muscle that extends over the back of the neck and upper thorax, trapezius muscles form a diamond shape.
-Their actions include extending the head and elevating, depressing, and stabilizing the scapula.5
+- Trapezius muscles/traps: These flat triangular muscles extend over the back of the neck and the upper thorax, forming a diamond shape.
+Their actions include extending the head and elevating, depressing, and stabilizing the scapula or the shoulder blade.4

 1. Inverted Row

 Lie down on your back under a fixed horizontal bar placed one arm distance away from you.
 Grasp the bar with a wide overhand grip.
 Keeping the body straight, pull it up to the bar.
 Return until arms are extended and shoulders are stretched forward.
 Repeat.

 Sit at a seated cable row station with your back straight, feet planted firmly against the pads, and your knees only slightly bent.
 Pull cable attachment toward your waist while keeping the lower back straight.
 Pull shoulders back and push chest forward during contraction.
 Return until arms are extended, your shoulders are stretched forward, and lower back is flexed forward.
 Repeat.

 Step up and grasp the bar with a wide overhand grip.
 Pull the body up until the neck reaches the hands.
 Lower the body until arms and shoulders are fully extended.
 Repeat.